isaacljubic/isaacljubic/README.md

 - 👀 I’m interested in Blockchain and low-level programming.
 I am currently developing the Valency Exchange, an Australian Cryptocurrency Exchange.
 - 🌱 My previous projects include valency-core - a modular framework used to build the valency network (quantum-proof cryptography, networking framework, hashing algorithm, Web-Based UI Interface (allowing HTML/CSS UI with C++ Backend)).
 - 💵 The Valency Exchange enables low-fee spot trades through our group of industry leading partners.
 Our app is open-source, and we provide the lowest initial fee of ANY Australian Exchange. <br>
-- Anybody waiting for the release of the Valency Cryptocurrency Exchange: We are currently waiting on third-parties before we launch.
-We estimate that once these third-parties have completed their jobs, the exchange api will launch sometime within 2 months after that.
-- Valency will be releasing an Open-Source Cryptocurrency Hardware Wallet sometime in the near future (crowdfunded).
-This is currently in development now. <br>